UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 ### Umbrellas vs Ice cream

-The uncertainty equivalent for each option is
+The certainty equivalent for each option is
 $$ (\gamma \cdot E[u(W_0+X)]+1)^{1/\gamma},$$
 that is, noting that the numbers in the table ore of the type ” `\(u(W_0+X)\)` ,